 A miscellaneous benefit of LED lighting for commercial use is that they do not attract insects.
 Bugs are attracted to ultraviolet light and most LED bulbs do not emit this type of light.
 I am sure we all have sat outside at night and watched hundreds of bugs fly around a streetlight.
-What if a business had some late night outdoor dining in the summer, without LED lighting there would be bugs buzzing around everyone’s food.
-But enter LED lighting, no bugs and a great outdoor meal in the summer night.
+What if a business had some late-night outdoor dining in the summer, without LED lighting there would be bugs buzzing around everyone’s food.
+But enter LED lighting, no bugs, and a great outdoor meal on a summer night.

 This lack of UV rays also keeps meat fresher and does less harm to paintings on the wall.

 With decreasing prices and incentives from energy companies, LED lighting has become the ideal energy-efficient solution for commercial lighting.
 Unlike outdated lighting technology, LEDs use a higher percentage of electricity for generating light instead of waste heat.
 And unlike CFLs, they don’t contain mercury or toxic substances.
 Most LEDs can last over 60,000 hours, and the newest LED modules have a life of over 90,000 hours.
 To put it simply, LEDs last a lot longer while using only a fraction of the watts that other types of lighting use.
 And the cherry on top?
 They have superior lighting quality and result in a huge return on investment.